-photos of Greeks at a HollaDay event
+photos from a BBSN HollaDay event

 Boston area black student organizations can be found in almost every college in the Greater Boston area.
 The UMASS, Suffolk, MIT, and Emerson College black student unions and organizations on campus have joined the @blackboston on Twitter public timeline.